mike-sole/machine-learning-building-blocks/src/content/blog/004-the-perceptron-model.md

   * **Movie A:** Watch
   * **Movie B:** Skip

-**The Standardization Trick**: Computers process data faster when comparing numbers to **0**.
+**The Bias Trick**: Computers process data faster when comparing numbers to **0**.
 Instead of asking *"Is score > 150?"*, we shift the starting line back by 150.
 This shift is the Bias (-150).
   * **Old Rule:** Reach 150.
   * **New Rule:** Start at (-150), then reach **0**.

-Both methods give the exact same result, but the **Bias** method allows every neuron to use the same universal check: **Is the result positive?**.
+Both methods give the exact same result, but the **Bias Trick** allows every neuron to use the same universal check: **Is the result positive?**.
 To make the math elegant, we treat the Bias as just another weight.
 We add an invisible input feature with its value set to **1**, its corresponding weight is the bias weight.

 **Movie A:**
   * Features: High Action (<span style="color:#E74C3C; font-weight:bold;">30</span>), Mid Comedy (<span style="color:#27AE60; font-weight:bold;">45</span>), Bias Feature (<span style="color:#3498DB; font-weight:bold;">1</span>)